Skip to content

 ls /dev/cu.*

-Use Device Manager to find COM port
+Use Device Manager to find the COM port.

-cd ~/epsilon/tools/c2
+cd Espilon-C3PO

 # Install dependencies